-The Australian finance industry has been transformed in the past decade.
-In response to this upheaval, the unions that represent finance industry employees have joined forces to form the Finance Sector Union, now the fifth-largest union in the country.
+The Australian finance industry has been transformed in the past decades.
+In response to this upheaval, the unions that represent finance industry employees have joined forces to form the Finance Sector Union.

 The FSU was founded in July 1991 when the two main players in the banking and insurance industries – the Australian Bank Employees’ Union (ABEU) and the Australian Insurance Employee’s Union (AIEU) voted to amalgamate and create the FSU.

 Three smaller unions also linked up: the AMP Society Staff Association, Trustee Companies Officers’ Association and Wool Brokers’ Staff Association.
 In March 1994, the FSU was further strengthened when the Commonwealth Bank Officers’ Selection (CBOS) joined with the FSU.

 The Finance Sector Union is committed to providing members with excellent information, advice and support on an individual, workplace and industry level.
 The Finance Sector Union is registered with the Fair Work Commission and is affiliated with the Australian Council of Trade Unions.
 The Union has branches in all States and National Offices in Melbourne and Sydney.
 Full time officials are elected for a four year term by the members.

 The histories of the Australian Bank Employees’ Union (ABEU) and the Australian Insurance Employee’s Union (AIEU) have been recorded in the following publications which should be available in most local municipal and academic institution libraries in Australia.
 Copies are also available from the FSU by contacting the FSU National Office, Melbourne.

 Life in General: a Short History of Organised Insurance Workers in Australia.
 Geoff Gleghorn, Australian Insurance Employees Union, 1992

 From Subservience to Strike : Industrial Relations in the Banking Industry.
 John Hill, University of Queensland Press, 1982